-In my 2015 S&OP pulse check survey, I asked participants the following question;
+In one of my S&OP pulse check surveys, I asked participants the following question;

 ‘Do you believe there is a difference between S&OP and IBP?’

 Most (48%) of the 120 survey participants believe there is a difference.
 20% answered ‘don’t know’ and the remaining 32% believed there is no difference.

 The answers made me realize I actually don’t know any widely acknowledged definition for IBP.
 And I have been reading, researching, writing and practicing IBP for many years.
 As far as I know there is no agreed standard definition.
 I think we need one.
 Why bother, besides solving my own existential problem?

 Because when there is no agreed definition or standard, there are no clear rules.
 Without rules anything goes.
 Anything can be called IBP.
 Any software vendor can call their solution IBP.
 Or any consultancy can knock on your door with an IBP maturity model.
 Any scholar can tell you he is teaching you IBP.
 I see this happening all around me.

 This is not a great way to build a foundation, or govern, educate and make progress with an important principle like Integrated Business Planning.
 Personally, I regard IBP as mature S&OP, so yes I do think IBP is different.
 I also prefer the IBP abbreviation as it is a more inclusive definition.
 It doesn’t just mention sales and operations and leaves planning open for the whole enterprise.
 But defining IBP as mature or advanced S&OP is not enough to be clear about what IBP is.